knpuniversity/javascript/knpu/ep3-webpack/modularize-our-code.md

 entry to this file: `rep_log.js`.

 This file will be the "entry point" for all the JavaScript that needs to run on this page.
-In other words, remove all of JavaScript code from the template and paste it here.
+In other words, remove all of the JavaScript code from the template and paste it here.
 Now, when `index.html.twig` includes the new built `rep_log.js` file, it will hold *all* of the code that's needed to run this page.